EsupPortail/Esup-Pod/CONFIGURATION_FR.md

   >>             "{0}".format(_("Password")),
   >>             [
   >>                 _(
-  >>                     "If you don't select “Draft mode”, you can add a password "
+  >>                     "If you don’t select “Draft mode”, you can add a password "
   >>                     "which will be asked to anybody willing to watch "
   >>                     "your content."
   >>                 ),